 - a.
 The ACMUI recommended in September 2012 that all individuals who were able to meet the requirements of the previous Subpart J for an authorized user, authorized radiation safety office, authorized medical physicist, or authorized nuclear pharmacist before that subpart was eliminated as of October 24, 2005 should be grandfathered, thus relieving them of meeting the current training and experience requirements.
 The Draft Final Rule contains the provision, "...for the modalities that they practiced as of October 24, 2005 and that their previously-acceptable qualifications for authorized status should continue to be adequate and acceptable from a health and safety standpoint such as to allow them to continue to practice using the same modalities." - b.
 Some of the terminology NRC has historically used and now uses in discussing the draft final rule continues to be confusing.
 The NRC Staff did not accept all of the ACMUI recommendations made in preparation of the Proposed Rule, explaining their reasons in Enclosure 5 of SECY-13-0084.
-The ACMUI had suggested for clarification that the meaning of the terms, "type of use", "modality", and "category," be explicitly defined in Section 35.2 (Definitions), so that the regulatory meaning of these three terms is clearly understood.

-NRC Staff's response to the comment as previously submitted: The term "type of use" is already defined in Part 35.2: Type of use means use of byproduct material under §§ 35.100, 35.200, 35.300, 35.400, 35.500, 35.600, or 35.1000.
-The terms "category" and "modality" were reviewed and determined to be defined by common use (i.e., what is found in a dictionary): "Category" - any of several fundamental and distinct classes to which entities or concepts belong; "Modality" - the classification of logical propositions according to their asserting or denying the possibility, impossibility, contingency, or necessity of their content; or a usually physical therapeutic agency.
-End of NRC Staff's response c.
+The ACMUI had suggested for clarification that the meaning of the terms, "type of use", "modality", and "category," be explicitly defined in Section 35.2 (Definitions), so that the regulatory meaning of these three terms is clearly understood. - NRC Staff's response to the comment as previously submitted: The term "type of use" is already defined in Part 35.2: Type of use means use of byproduct material under §§ 35.100, 35.200, 35.300, 35.400, 35.500, 35.600, or 35.1000.
+The terms "category" and "modality" were reviewed and determined to be defined by common use (i.e., what is found in a dictionary): "Category" any of several fundamental and distinct classes to which entities or concepts belong; "Modality" the classification of logical propositions according to their asserting or denying the possibility, impossibility, contingency, or necessity of their content; or a usually physical therapeutic agency.
+End of NRC Staff's response - c.
 What remains unclear with respect to the Ritenour petition is the impact of the date of recognition of a certifying board by the NRC.
-The ACMUI and its Rulemaking Sub-Committee recommend that the date of recognition by the NRC of a certifying board should not impact individuals seeking to be named as an authorized user, authorized radiation safety office, authorized medical physicist, or authorized nuclear pharmacist through the certification pathway.
 At this point in time, individuals who received board certification prior to October 24, 2005 and were not named on a license for a given type of use will continue to have difficulty knowing how to obtain approval for a new type of use.
-The Sub-Committee suggests that guidance be included in the revise NUREG 1556 Vol 9 to describe how these individuals can apply for a new type of use without having to repeat the entire training-and-experience pathway.
-The NRC has already included this kind of guidance in its licensing guidance for Leksel Gamma Knife Perfexion.
+The Sub-Committee therefore suggests that guidance be included in the revised NUREG 1556 Vol 9 to describe how these individuals can apply for a new type of use without having to repeat the entire training-and-experience pathway.
+The

+NRC has already included this kind of guidance in its licensing guidance for Leksel Gamma Knife Perfexion.